Efficient Convex Optimization for Bosonic State Tomography: EFFICIENT QUANTUM STATE TOMOGRAPHY

 $M_\rho$ denotes the mapping from the density matrix $\rho$ to an empirical or theoretical data representation. $\rho_{\rm{sys}}$ is the real state of the system that is being measured, and $M_{\rho_{\rm {sys}}}$ corresponds to the experimental measurement value. $M_\rho$ can be any measurement result that associates to the density matrix $\rho$ with the Born rule~\cite{Hall2013} like

 $\Pi$ denotes the measurement operator.
-In homodyne detection, $\Pi$ is usually the quadrature operator $X(\phi)$.
-In phase-space sampling, it corresponds to measurements of the Wigner or Husimi-Q distributions~\cite{https://doi.org/10.1002/qua.560450304,PhysRev.40.749}, which encode the quantum state in phase space~\cite{doi:10.1142/S2251158X12000069}.
+In homodyne detection, $\Pi$ is usually the quadrature operator $X(\phi)$, which can be defined as $X(\phi) \equiv \frac{1}{2}\left(a e^{-i\phi} + a^\dagger e^{i\phi}\right)$, where $a $ is the bosonic field annihilation operator.
+The Wigner and Husimi-Q distributions, as quasiprobability distributions\cite{carmichael2000statistical, carmichael2008statistical}, provide phase-space representations of the quantum state.
+In phase-space sampling, $\Pi$ corresponds to measurements of the Wigner or Husimi-Q distributions~\cite{harriman1993husimi,PhysRev.40.749,doi:10.1142/S2251158X12000069}.
 Phase-space measurements are the main measurement families considered in this work.
 Although the generalized Q-function can also be handled in this framework, we mainly focus on the Q function and Wigner function.

 In Eq. (\ref{eq:1}), $d$ represents a two-parameter metric, which can be a distance metric or a divergence metric~\cite{renyi1961measures}.
 The most commonly used form of metric $d$ is the $l_2$ distance, which is $d(a, b) = \|a - b\|_2^2$.